minvws/nl-covid19-coronacheck-app-coordination/test-providers/portal-html-template/readme.md

-## HTML template for test providers
+# HTML template for test providers

-### Portal
+## Portal

-Inside the directory `portal` there are the
+Inside the directory `portal` you can find the

-- HTML
-- CSS
+- HTML with inline CSS
 - fonts
 - images

 for the portal of the testprovider.
-The test code needs to be added as a unique item in the content.

-Via css the content has two appearances:
+You can copy this code and use it within your pages.

+### How to use this template

+- copy the HTML to your HTML template and replace the zzz-code (in our example, `ZZZ-3839287252-F1`) with your generated code:
+  - Once in the visible section (line `179`)
+  - Once in the deeplink (line `188`)
+- include the CSS and assets in the appropriate place for your website platform
+- change the header level on line `175` and `177` to the appropriate level within your website (h2, h3, h4), to keep the code accessible

+### Differences between the desktop and mobile versions

+The template has two important differences for desktop and mobile devices:

-- for desktop an instruction text
+- on desktop we show an instruction text
-- for mobile a button with a `deeplink`
+- on mobile we show a button with a `deeplink` to coronacheck.nl to redeem a code

+We use the classes `.test-provider-portal__hide-for-mobile` and `.test-provider-portal__hide-for-desktop` to implement these differences.

-### Mail
+## Mail

-Inside the directory `mail` there is the design for the mail template.
+Inside the directory `mail` there is the design for the e-mail template.